-Dealerships amass a great deal of paperwork, the safe, accessible, storage of which will present a necessary problem to the selling dealer.
-No dealership record will be as important as it is on the day it cannot be found.
-Former dealers have related stories of attempting to retrieve documents from mini-storage facilities, in both rain and snow.
+Dealerships amass a great deal of paperwork, the safe, accessible storage, which will present a necessary problem to the selling dealer.
+No dealership record will be as vital as it is on the day it cannot be found.
+Former dealers have related stories of attempting to retrieve documents from mini-storage facilities in rain and snow.
 The appropriate period should be determined only after the dealer’s accountant and the attorney has considered and advised the dealer concerning the statute of limitations problems and other document retention regulations peculiar to the political area in which used car dealerships are located.

 12. In-House Service Contracts

-If the dealer has sold any “in-house service contracts”, the selling dealer will not want former customers calling at his or her home for repairs or complaints; therefore, a system of service, along with the following lines, should be negotiated with a dealer located in close proximity to the closing store.
+If the dealer has sold any “in-house service contracts,” the selling dealer will not want former customers calling their home for repairs or complaints; therefore, a system of service, along with the following lines, should be negotiated with a dealer near the closing store.

 Furniture, Fixtures, and Equipment